Grave Encounters 2

 Grave Encounters 2 is a 2012 Canadian found footage supernatural horror film written by the Vicious Brothers and directed by John Poliquin.
 The sequel to Grave Encounters (2011), it stars Richard Harmon, Leanne Lapp, Dylan Playfair, Stephanie Bennett, and Howard Lai as a group of fans of the original Grave Encounters film who break into the same psychiatric hospital where the film took place to investigate whether its events were real and find themselves terrorized by the hospital's malevolent entities.
 The film utilizes metafictional and film within a film elements as Sean Rogerson plays a fictional version of himself who reprises his role as Lance Preston from the original film.

 Grave Encounters 2 was released on iTunes on October 2, 2012, with a limited theatrical release in the United States, on October 12, 2012.
-The film was a commercial success, grossing over $8.2 million against a $1.4 million budget, but unlike its predecessor, it received generally negative reviews from critics.
+The film was a commercial success, grossing over $8.2 million against a $1.4 million budget, but unlike its predecessor, it was largely panned by critics.

 Plot

 Film student Alex Wright is a fan of Grave Encounters, a found footage supernatural horror film which the entire public aside from him believes to be fictional.
 He posts an online plea for information about the film and receives a message from someone named "DeathAwaits6".
 The message leads Alex to the mother of Sean Rogerson, the actor who played Lance Preston in Grave Encounters.
 She believes that Sean is still alive but Alex discovers that she has dementia and does not realize that her son is dead.

 Alex realizes the cast and crew from Grave Encounters are all missing or have died, except for the directors, the Vicious Brothers, who are actually interns of the first film's producer Jerry Hartfield and were not directly involved.
 Alex meets Hartfield, who confesses that the film was actual found footage.
 Discovering that the Collingwood Psychiatric Hospital is actually an abandoned asylum in British Columbia, Canada, Alex and his friends—Trevor Thomspon, Jennifer Parker, Tessa Hamill, and Jared Lee—travel there to meet DeathAwaits6 and discover a Ouija board.
 The group use it to communicate with the spirits, realizing that their online contact is not a person, but a paranormal entity, which turns violent and attacks them.

 The group make their way out before being stopped by a security guard.
 As they argue, the guard goes inside the asylum to investigate a noise.
 The group hear gun shots and go back inside to check what happened, finding that the guard has disappeared.
 They are attacked by the spirits and become separated; Jared gets lost and is violently hurled out of a window while Tessa has her head crushed by an invisible force.
-Alex, Trevor, and Jennifer regroup and witness as the guard is fatally electrocuted in a operation table.
-They manage to escape the asylum and return to their hotel, but the elevator leads them right back to the tunnels beneath the asylum.
+Alex, Trevor, and Jennifer regroup and witness as the guard is fatally electrocuted in an operation table.
+They manage to escape the asylum and return to their hotel room, but the elevator leads them right back to the tunnels beneath the asylum.